Gaza-Israel violence prompts stepped-up mediation efforts

 There were no reports of injuries on either side.
 An Israeli military spokeswoman said its Iron Dome system intercepted nine of 12 rockets.

-Anticipating Israeli retaliation, Hamas, Gaza's Islamist rulers, routinely evacuates personnel from its sites.
+Anticipating Israeli retaliation, Hamas, Gaza's Islamist ruler, routinely evacuates personnel from its sites.

 Hamas has been trying to pressure Israel to ease its blockade of Gaza and allow more investment, in part by permitting Palestinians to launch helium balloons carrying incendiary material that have torched tracts of Israeli farmland in recent weeks.

 "The Egyptians, the Qataris and (U.N.
-Middle East envoy) Nickolay Mladenov have stepped up their efforts in order to restore calm, but calm can only come if Israel agrees to demands presented by Hamas and other factions," a Palestinian official familiar with the efforts told Reuters.
+Middle East envoy) Nickolay Mladenov have stepped up their efforts in order to restore calm, but calm can only come if Israel agrees to demands presented by Hamas and other factions," a Palestinian official told Reuters.

 Mladenov's office did not respond to a request for comment.